Air Bourbon

 Air Bourbon was a short-lived airline headquartered at Roland Garros Airport in Sainte Marie, Réunion.

 History

-Air Bourbon

-The airline was created by the French company Group Bourbon in November 2002 and started scheduled services to mainland France on 7 June 2003 with one Airbus 340-211 (ex-Air Tahiti Nui leased from Airbus Assets).
-The first route was Reunion (RUN) to Paris-Orly (ORY) via Lyon (LYS).

-During 2003 the airline had up to 196 staff (mostly former Air Lib and Aero Lyon employees), including 21 pilots, 61 cabin crew and 115 ground staff.
+The airline was created by the French company Group Bourbon in November 2002.
+It started scheduled services to mainland France on June 7, 2003, operating a route to Paris-Orly via Lyon with a single Airbus A340-200 leased from Airbus Asset, equipped with 286 seats.
+During this time, the airline had up to 196 staff (mostly former Air Lib and Aero Lyon employees), including 21 pilots, 61 cabin crew, and 115 ground staff.

-After operations had to be ceased again shortly thereafter due to financial constraints, a recapitalisation of the airline was announced in January 2004, but in December of the same year the airline was liquidated and shut down.
+By January 2004, Air Bourbon faced severe financial constraints and announced a major corporate recapitalization program to stay afloat.
+However, the airline suspended operations on November 26, 2004, and filed for bankruptcy three days later.
+A receivership was given on December 3 2004 for an intended eight-month protection period, and on December 8 of the same year, the airline was liquidated.